wilsonhou/simple-site-blocker/README.md

 1. Clone this repository with `git clone https://github.com/wilsonhou/simple-site-blocker.git` or Click Green "Code" button and download the ZIP File, then unzip.
 2. Go open `content.js` in a text editor.
-3. Follow the instructions to update "BLOCKED_SITES" array.
+3. Go to `chrome://extensions`
-4. Go to `chrome://extensions`
+4. Turn on Developer Mode
-5. Turn on Developer Mode
+5. Click on 'Load unpacked'
-6. Click on 'Load unpacked extension'
+6. Select the folder `simple-site-blocker`
-7. Select the folder `simple-site-blocker`
+7. Load the extension.
-8. Load the extension.
+8. Pin the extension, and click it to change blocked sites.
 9. Enjoy peace of mind 🥰